stevenknox/GenericApi/README.md

 Under ConfigureServices within the Startup.cs you can enable the generic service layer by adding the following:

      services.AddGenericServices();

+You also need to specific the Authorization type by registering a Policy within the AddAuthorization extension and specifying if you wish to AllowAnonymous or Authorize.

+     services.AddAuthorization(options =>
+      {
+			options.AddPolicy("SecureGenericApi", policy =>
+			policy.Requirements.Add(new SecureGenericApiRequirement(ApiAuthorization.AllowAnonymous)));
+       });

 In the same startup method you can register dynamic WebApi controllers by adding the following method to AddMvc().
 Replace *SampleWebApi* with the name of the Assembly containing your EF Entities.